TankHQ/tank/tank-scylladb/README.md

 In Tank, you define the primary key order via `#[tank(primary_key = (...))]` and mark clustering columns with `#[tank(clustering_key)]`.

 - If no field in the primary key is marked `clustering_key`, then all primary-key fields become the partition key.
-- If some fields are marked `clustering_key`, then:
-  - fields before the first clustering key become the partition key
+- If some fields are marked `clustering_key`, fields before the first clustering key become the partition key.
-  - the first clustering key and anything after it (in the PK tuple order) become clustering keys
+- The first clustering key and anything after it in the primary key tuple become clustering keys.

 Example:
 ```rust